Steak-umm

-Steak-umm is a brand of thin-sliced frozen steaks manufactured by The Steak-Umm Company, LLC.
+Steak-umm is a brand of thin-sliced frozen meat manufactured by The Steak-Umm Company, LLC.
 Steak-umms are sold in supermarkets throughout the United States and are used for making homemade Philadelphia-style cheesesteaks.
 The company claims to be "the best-known sandwich steak brand in America" and to have "helped turn the regional 'Philly Cheese Steak' Sandwich into standard fare on America's dinner tables over four decades ago".
 The company also produces ready-to-cook hamburger patties that are available in "Original" and "Sweet Onion" varieties.

 Steak-Umm was previously owned by Gagliardi Bros., H.J.
 Heinz, and Pomfret, Connecticut-based TriFoods International.
 In 2006, Reading-based Quaker Maid Meats acquired the rights to the Steak-Umm brand name and associated intellectual property.
 The purchase of the Steak-Umm brand by TriFoods is cited in a formative business judgment rule judgement of a Delaware Chancery Court.

 History

 The product was invented in 1968 by food technologist Eugene Gagliardi, who is also credited with inventing popcorn chicken.
-Gagliardi, who at the time worked at his family's meat-distributing company (Gagliardi Brothers) in West Philadelphia, created the meat as a softer alternative to steak sandwiches of the time.
+Gagliardi, who at the time worked at his family's meat-distributing company, Gagliardi Brothers, in West Philadelphia, created the meat as a softer alternative to steak sandwiches of the time.
 In 1975, the Steak-umm company was started, operating out of a meat-processing plant in West Chester, Pennsylvania, with the name coined by a friend of Gagliardi.
 The company was sold to H.J.
 Heinz in 1980 for $20 million, and marketed under its Ore-Ida frozen foods brand.

 In April 1994, the Steak-umm brand was acquired by TriFoods International, Inc., a company which Gagliardi founded as Designer Foods, Inc. and held a minority share in.
 The company was moved from Pennsylvania to Pomfret, Connecticut.
 In 1996, Gagliardi would sue TriFoods in Delaware Chancery Court, after his employment with the company was terminated and he was removed from his Chairman of the Board position.
 On May 22, 2006, Quaker Maid Meats purchased the rights to the Steak-umm brand, manufacturing the product in Reading, Pennsylvania.

 In July 2009, Steak-umm brought suit against a Philadelphia grocery store and sandwich shop called "Steak'em Up" claiming trademark infringement.
 In 2012, federal District Judge Lawrence F. Stengel ruled in favor of the owners of Steak'em Up, ruling that the two establishments were not direct competitors and there was no significant evidence that consumers were confused by the names.